 1. Set expectations around communication early

-Communication comes in many different forms.
-From quick instant messages to long emails, the need and effectiveness of each one vary.
+Remote communication comes in many different forms.
+From quick instant messages to long emails to video conferencing, the need and effectiveness of each one vary.

 Being clear about which medium and for what purpose you’re using it can help set some expectations around conversing remotely.
 Instead of swamping your colleagues with messages on several platforms, you can begin to set some ground rules that introduce certainty.

-Even though Covid-19 has left little time for preparation in remote capabilities, it’s never too late to set some rules to help cultivate a healthier digital communication line.
+Even though the Covid-19 pandemic has left little time for preparation in remote capabilities, it’s never too late to set some rules to help cultivate a healthier digital communication line.

 2. Prioritise clear communication over conciseness